 Summer travel season is here, families are planning their vacations, and maybe considering bringing their child’s friend or another family has invited your child to travel with them.
-Before you count your lucky stars and agree to send your child off on a fabulous adventure, there are a few things you might want to discuss with your child and the other family.
+Before you count your lucky stars and agree to send your child off on a fabulous adventure, know that travels with friends might not always go so smoothly.
+Here are a few things you might want to discuss with your child and the other family.

 5 Things to Discuss Before Your Child Travels with Another Family

-Before you even begin to plan the trip, you will want to make sure the plan makes sense for both your child and the family that has invited them.
+Before you even begin to plan a trip with your child’s friends, you will want to make sure the plan makes sense for both your child and the family that has invited them.
 Some questions to think about:

 - Do they spend a lot of time with the family?